 Yes, there is VAT on Etsy Seller Fees as well as listing fees.
 The rate of VAT you are charged is based on the country that you are in, but in the UK the current rate of VAT is 20%.

-When Etsy began charging VAT back in 2015 as a result of changes to EU VAT regulations that were bought in to tackle VAT avoidance on goods and digital product products sold on the internet.
+Etsy began charging VAT back in 2015 as a result of changes to EU VAT regulations that were bought in to tackle VAT avoidance on goods and digital products sold on the internet.
 The regulations are known as VAT MOSS (Mini One Stop Shop) and affects all digital businesses not just Etsy.

 How Do I See How Much VAT I have Paid on My Etsy Seller Fees?